A Mouthful of Aging Teeth?

 Drinking tap water is beneficial for your teeth regardless of your age; most municipal water is fluoridated and helps to slow down cavities.
 Fluoride can also be easily found in most toothpastes and many mouthwashes.

-If you have Diabetes, gum disease can be more common than usual.
+If you have Diabetes, periodontal disease can be more common than usual.
 Getting regular cleanings at the dentist is important to help recognize and halt tooth and gum problems.
 Diabetes and oral health also connect in that treating gum disease can improve the management of blood sugar levels, but Diabetes also means a lower resistance to infection and increased healing times for the mouth.

 If you have lost some teeth, cleaning your dentures every day is a must for a healthy mouth.
 Brushing dentures removes food from them in the same manner as it does for natural teeth.
 Brushing the gums lightly with a soft toothbrush before inserting your dentures is good for increased circulation and removes plaque from surfaces in your mouth.